sagemathinc/cocalc-doc/source/teaching-nbgrader.rst

      Starting nbgrader assignment in a Jupyter notebook

-You will a dropdown cell-type menu in the upper right of each cell, which you can use to create problems, answer tests, etc. What you see depends on whether the cell is a code cell or a markdown cell.
+There is a dropdown cell-type menu in the upper right of each cell.
+Use it to create problems, answer tests, etc. What you see depends on whether the cell is a code cell or a markdown cell.
 Here is an example of the cell-type menu for a code cell:

 .. figure:: img/nbgrader/nbg-cq-code.png
      :width: 95%